alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 To this end, the teams should agree upon some principles of cooperation, such as:

 - Definitions of (and a hard limit on) operational work.
 - An agreed-upon and measured SLO for the service that is used to prioritize engineering work for both the developer and SRE teams.
-You can start without an SLO in place, but our experience shows that not establishing this context from the beginning of the relationship means you’ll have to backtrack to this step later.
+You can start without an SLO in place, but our experience shows that not establishing this context from the beginning of the relationship means you'll have to backtrack to this step later.
 - An agreed-upon quarterly error budget that determines release velocity and other safety parameters, such as excess service capacity to handle unexpected usage growth.
 - Developer involvement in daily operations to ensure that ongoing issues are visible, and that fixing their root causes is prioritized.